raul23/vocab-augmentor/README.md

   generate accurate translations and text examples efficiently.

-By following these steps, you can seamlessly integrate API keys into the Vocab-Augmentor script and leverage its full capabilities for advanced language learning tasks.
+By following these steps, you can seamlessly integrate API keys into the `vocab` script and leverage its full capabilities for advanced language learning tasks.

 ## Performance Recommendations